fastfetch-cli/fastfetch-wiki/Modules.md

 # Global

-> The shared model behind every module page in `Modules/`
+> The shared model behind every module page.

 fastfetch is a list of **modules**: each one collects a piece of system information and prints one or more lines (`OS: Linux 6.8.0`, `CPU: AMD Ryzen 7 5800X (16) @ 3.80 GHz`).
-This page explains how the modules fit together, what they have in common, and what conventions the pages in this folder follow.
+This page explains how the modules fit together, what they have in common, and what conventions the individual module pages follow.
 Read it once and the individual pages become much easier to navigate.

 Aimed at three audiences, in this order: people who *use* fastfetch, people who want to *extend*